-We view sound Corporate Governance as a way of life rather than a regulatory compulsion.
-We have also within the year, ensured responsible, value driven management and control of the Bank through our system of Corporate Governance.
-Our report underscores our governance practices in Board oversight, relationship with Shareholders and other Stakeholders, Risk Management, Financial Reporting, Accountability and Audit as well as Ethics and Corporate Social Responsibility.
+We regard effective Corporate Governance as a critical necessity for our corporate survival.
+We recognize that maximization of stakeholder value as well as our other corporate objectives can only be assured through sound governance practices in Board oversight, relationship with Shareholders and other Stakeholders, Risk Management, Financial Reporting, Accountability and Audit as well as Ethics and Corporate Social Responsibility.